neternefer/cards-cookies/README.md

 # Cards and Cookies

-Final project of CFG Web Dev Kickstarter - a simple holiday card generator and cookie recipe repository.
+Final project of CFG Web Dev Kickstarter - a simple holiday card generator and cookie recipes repository.

 ## Authors